 Getting too little calcium leads to osteoporosis, which depletes bone mass and invites fractures, especially of the hips, arms, and vertebrae.
 Symptoms late in life ("dowager's hump," for example) can often be traced to poor calcium intake in earlier years.
 Women, especially, should make sure they get enough calcium when they are young.

-An excess of calcium will cause your body to absorb less of other minerals, and may eventually lead to kidney stones, renal insufficiency, hypercalcemia, or milk-alkali syndrome.
+An excess of calcium will cause your body to absorb less of other minerals you need, and may eventually lead to kidney stones, renal insufficiency, hypercalcemia, or milk-alkali syndrome.

 Your Daily Allowance